Climate Jargon

 Cultural burn: Traditional Native American controlled burn

-Deforestation: Removing or destroying a forest
+Deforestation: Destroying a forest

 Desertification: Land turning into desert because of climate change